m-kasahr/gobb_analyzer/README.md

       26| Large , Out    -> SE    , position = 3573999685, remainingTurns = 12, Won [best]
     gobb_inspect>

-The text messages shows the initial position of the game, the possible moves and a prompt `gobb_inspect>`.
+The text messages show the initial position of the game, the possible moves and a prompt `gobb_inspect>`.

 The program interactively accepts input from standard in and prints the result messages